TheresaLui/SelfHelpContent_v2/articles/microsoft.dbforpostgresql/dbforpostgresql-asc-operation-offerrestricted.md

 # This subscription is restricted from provisioning PostgreSQL servers in this region

 <!--issueDescription-->
 Thank you for contacting Microsoft support team.
-Your subscription is restricted from provisioning PostgreSQL servers in this region.
+Your subscription is restricted from provisioning Azure Database for PostgreSQL servers in this region.
 The issue has been sent to our Service and subscription limits (quotas) team for resolution.
 <!--/issueDescription-->

 ## **Recommended Steps**